 If you don’t know where to start, I searched local mom groups and stories about outdoor preschools to find the brands that were mama approved.
 Many of them were available for a steal on local buy/sell/trade pages, since kids never fit in gear for more than a winter or too.
 In addition to research there was some trial and error, finding what my kids liked (and didn’t).
 But once you have a gear routine figured out, you can buy the same items size after size (looking at you, gloves with zippers).

 When you’re thinking about gear, consider the base layer too.
 Wool socks, leggings and flannel are all popular in our house for keeping warm and comfortable while outside.

-When most people think about playing outside in the winter, they think about building snowmen, sledding or making snow angels.
+When most people think about playing outside in the winter, they think about building snowmen, sledding, snow games, or making snow angels.
 My kids will do those things for a few minutes, but the novelty quickly wears off.
 Of course, we also try some novel winter fun, like ice skating or skiing too, but those aren’t everyday activities.